 Twelve Croatia, Bosnia Border Crossings

 The borders are a “legacy of the wars that tore Yugoslavia apart two decades ago”.
 You pass a six-mile stretch of Bosnia-Herzegovina near the resort town of Neum.
-Then the road circles back to Croatia through the Neretva Valley before you enter Bosnia again.
-In the past, the road was all in one country without borders.
+Then, the road circles back to Croatia through the Neretva Valley before you enter Bosnia again.
+In the past, the road was borderless and all in one country.

 Neum Agreement Croatia and Bosnia

 Croatia and Bosnia signed the “Neum Agreement” in 1998 guaranteeing free passage from Croatia’s northern Port of Ploče through Bosnia-Herzegovina.
 Neum is close to Dubrovnik International Airport.
-Non-EU/EFTA citizens passing through Neum who plan to stay in Bosnia a while need Croatian exit and Bosnian entry stamps in their passports.
+Non-EU/EFTA citizens passing through Neum who plan to stay in Bosnia a few days or more need Croatian exit and Bosnian entry stamps in their passports.
 Not obtaining them is “illegal and causes issues when exiting”.

 Počitelj Bosnia and Herzegovina – commons.wikimedia.org